microsoft/vscode-docs/docs/python/editing.md

 ## Formatting

-Formatting makes code easier to read by human beings by applying specific rules and conventions for line spacing, indents, spacing around operators, and so on (see an example on the [autopep8](https://pypi.org/project/autopep8/) page).
-Formatting doesn't affect the functionality of the code itself. ([Linting](/docs/python/linting.md), on the other hand, analyzes code for common syntactical, stylistic, and functional errors as well as unconventional programming practices that can lead to errors.
-Although there is a little overlap between formatting and linting, the two capabilities are complementary.)
+Formatting makes code easier to read by human beings.
+It applies specific rules and conventions for line spacing, indents, spacing around operators, and so on.
+You can view an example on the [autopep8](https://pypi.org/project/autopep8/) page.
+Formatting doesn't affect the functionality of the code itself.

+[Linting](/docs/python/linting.md) helps to prevent errors by analyzing code for common syntactical, stylistic, and functional errors and unconventional programming practices.
+Although there is a little overlap between formatting and linting, the two capabilities are complementary.

 The Python extension supports source code formatting using either [autopep8](https://pypi.org/project/autopep8/) (the default), [black](https://github.com/python/black), or [yapf](https://github.com/google/yapf).